A3M-ADEN/Phamacy-Management-System/README.md

-Download Pharmacy project to your pc
+Download (Pharmacy.rar) project to your pc

 SQL SERVER

 1:copy and paste the T-sql in sql server query